 No. Not only is it illegal to do so in BC, we consider it cruel and unnecessary.
 A dog's tail is important for their balance and communication with other dogs and their dew claws help them grip toys and chew toys and help them with their footing.

 What health testing is done on the parents?

 The parents of your puppy will be health tested via a DNA test through Canine Health Check to rule out any potential genetic defects that could pass on to your puppy.
 If one of the parents has a gene for a genetic defect but the other does not, the puppy may inherit the gene but will not develop the condition.
 This would only be an issue if you were planning to breed the puppy.
 If the parents are clear on a genetic issue that means it is impossible for your puppy to develop that issue.
-Health testing reports are available to view upon request.
+Health testing reports are available to view on this page.

 We follow the health testing guidelines for miniature poodles set up by the Orthopedic Foundation for Animals.
 This tests their joints and their eyes for any problems that may be passed on to the puppies.
 OFA results can be found for each dog on this page as they are completed.

 Both parents are also regularly examined by our veterinarian at VCA Canada Island Animal Hospital to check for any issues with their hearts and teeth, as well as general health examinations and vaccines.

 Lifetime breeder support means that for the entire life of the puppy, we will be there to answer any questions, help with any issues, babysit for a reduced rate, and offer grooming services at a reduced rate.
 We will also take back any puppy at any stage of its life if you can no longer keep the dog.
 Lifetime breeder support is our guarantee that one of our puppies will never end up in a shelter.